Over 10 years ago I fell in love with PPC because it was the most measurable and optimizable marketing channel.

 If I’ve convinced you in the importance of measuring and tracking your PPC account activity, here’s how to do it.

-To figure out your account activity levels in AdWords, find the Change History Tool, located in the Tools & Analysis tab, as shown here:
+To figure out your account activity levels in Google Ads, find the Change History Tool, located in the Tools & Analysis tab, as shown here:

-Another way to quickly visualize your recent AdWords account activity is to just grade your account using the AdWords Performance Grader.
+Another way to quickly visualize your recent Google Ads account activity is to just grade your account using the AdWords Performance Grader.
 This free tool will do an instant audit of your PPC account across 8 different key performance metrics, including Account Activity.